PedakolimiHarish/Smart-Factory-Monitor/README.md

 For the project presentation, the easiest demonstration is:

+1. Make sure Mosquitto MQTT broker is installed and running.
+2. Create and activate the Python virtual environment.
+3. Install the required Python packages using `requirements.txt`.
-1. Run `python demo.py`.
+4. Run `python demo.py`.
-2. Click **START DEMO**.
+5. Click **START DEMO**.
-3. Show the normal sensor values.
+6. Show the normal machine sensor values.
-4. Show the live graphs.
+7. Show the live historical graphs.
-5. Show the machine health score.
-6. Turn on **Simulate Machine Fault**.
+8. Turn on **Simulate Machine Fault**.
-7. Show the abnormal values.
+9. Show the abnormal temperature, vibration, RPM, and current values.
-8. Show the anomaly warning on the dashboard.
+10. Show the anomaly warning and the detected fault reasons on the dashboard.
-9. Show the health score changing.
-10. Turn fault mode off and return to normal operation.
+11. Turn fault mode off and show the machine returning to normal operation.
 ## Troubleshooting

 ### Mosquitto is not running